-- Our fellowship program for early-career science journalists is funded by a grant from the Burroughs Wellcome Fund.
-The six-month TON/BWF Fellowship provides an opportunity for early-career science journalists to develop their skills by conducting story-behind-the-story interviews and creating reported features for publication at The Open Notebook, working with a dedicated mentor.
+- Our fellowship program for early-career science journalists is supported by a grant from the Burroughs Wellcome Fund.
+This ten-month, paid fellowship provides an opportunity for early-career science journalists to develop their skills by conducting story-behind-the-story interviews and creating reported features for publication at The Open Notebook, working with a dedicated mentor.